ibm-cloud-docs/containers/cs_storage_cos.md

 9. Install the {{site.data.keyword.cos_full_notm}} plug-in.
 When you install the plug-in, pre-defined storage classes are added to your cluster.

    - **For OS X and Linux:**
-     - If you skipped the previous step, install without a limitation to specific Kubernetes secrets.
+     - If you skipped the previous step, install without a limitation to specific Kubernetes secrets.</br>
        **Without Tiller**:
        ```
        helm ibmc template iks-charts/ibm-object-storage-plugin --apply